Find a Law Firm

 Find an Approved Solicitor on the St James Place Bank Conveyancing Panel

-When it comes to mortgage companies such as St James Place do solicitors have to be pay a fee to be on the conveyancing panel?
+When it comes to lenders such as St James Place do solicitors have to be pay a fee to be on the conveyancing panel?

 We are not aware of any lender fees to be on their panel although some do charge an administration charge to deal with the processing of the conveyancing panel application.